 With Dak Prescott off the market, the QB position lacks star power

-With Alex Smith retiring, the option in terms of free agent QBs got significantly shorter.
+With Alex Smith now retired, the option in terms of free agent QBs got significantly shorter.
 Smith joins a list that includes Drew Brees, Philip Rivers, and Matt Schaub.

 Top remaining NFL free-agent wide receivers in 2021